laurashen/data-science-sequencing.github.io/_drafts/lecture2.md

 giving us the sequence to be **ACGAATC**.

-#### Second-generation sequencing
+#### Limitations of Sanger sequencing

-Second-generation sequencing, or pioneered by [Illumina](http://www.illumina.com/technology/next-generation-sequencing.html), makes a few modifications to the Sanger process shown above as well as perform the process in massive parallel, which dramatically increases the throughput.
-One of the main improvements to second-generation sequencing is the method by which information is captured when each ddNTP binds to the template strand.
-Instead of having to measure each strand length using gel electrophoresis, Illumina sequencing tags each ddNTP with a different-colored fluorescent dye, and takes a picture of the fluorescence after each ddNTP binding timepoint.
-These fluorescent pictures are then analyzed by “base caller” software to “call” the complementary nucleotides.
+Sanger sequencing works for sequences below roughly 700 bp in length.
+This read limitation stems from the fact that as the length $$L$$ of a sequence increases, distinguishing between the mass of a length $$L$$ sequence and the mass of a length $$L+1$$ sequence becomes increasingly harder.

+Additionally, Sanger sequencing is slow (low-throughput) because the mass measuring process is time consuming.
+Sanger sequencing allowed scientists to sequence 500 bases per week.

+### Illumina sequencing <a id='illumina'></a>
+2nd-generation sequencing, pioneered by [Illumina](http://www.illumina.com/technology/next-generation-sequencing.html),
+makes a few modifications to the Sanger process shown above.
+The sequencing procedure also massively parallelizes the performs the process, dramatically increasing the throughput while decreasing the price.

+Illumina achieves parallelization by running several synthesis experiments at once.
+Each of many template strands is anchored on a chip, and only ddNTPs with florescent tags are available during the synthesis procedure (no dNTPs).
+Each type of ddNTP is tagged such that it emits a different wavelength or color.
+Since ddNTPs halt synthesis, the synthesis of new strands are synced.
+All new strands are the same length at the end of each synthesis cycle, at which point a picture of the chip is taken.
+These pictures are then analyzed by “base caller” software to identify (or "call") the complementary nucleotides.
+Base calling will be discussed in greater detail next lecture.
+To override the chain termination, Illumina sequencing uses _reversible termination_.
+The sequencing process introduces an enzyme which can turn a ddNTP into a regular dNTP after it has bound, allowing the synthesis reactions to continue instead of being permanently halted.

 <div class="fig figcenter fighighlight">
   <img src="/assets/lecture2/Figure5_IlluminaInfoCollection.png" width="95%">
   <div class="figcaption">An illustration of Illumina sequencing.</div>
 </div>

-Illumina sequencing also uses _reversible termination_, a process by which an enzyme can turn a ddNTP into a regular dNTP after it has bound, so the reaction can continue to occur instead of being permanently halted for that particular strand.
-In addition, Illumina sequencing can sequence billions of clusters simultaneously, which greatly increases the throughput.
+Because of reverible termination, Illumina sequencing removes the need to measure masses.
+Illumina sequencing can sequence billions of clusters simultaneously, which greatly increases the throughput.

 --------------------------------------------